orchidsoftware/orchid.software/source/en/docs/configuration.md

 'auth' => true,
 ```

-It is possible to completely disable the supplied authorization form and make your own, for example, using the package [Jetstream](https://laravel.com/docs/authentication#authentication-quickstart).
+It is possible to disable the supplied authorization form altogether and make your own, for example, using the package [Jetstream](https://laravel.com/docs/authentication#authentication-quickstart).

 ## Home page

-The main page of the application is recorded in the form of the **name route** that the user will see when entering or clicking on logos and links.
+The main page of the application is recorded in the **name route** that the user will see when entering or clicking on logos and links.
 ```php
 'index' => 'platform.main',
 ```